fathi129/Module-1-ExcelHW/README.md

 ### Limitations of the dataset
-  - The dataset was not in a readable format.
+  - The dataset needs more information.
   - The Genre of the plays was not specified in the dataset, it would be further helpful to analyze which type of plays were more liked by the audience.
 The dataset is only from Kickstarter crowdfunding campaigns.
 If we would get data from different funding campaigns, we can better understand the success of theater and plays.